acsicuib/GeneticHybridizationFramework/README.md

 ## Note
 This project and repository are under continuous development.
 # Acknowledge
-This project extends the [original report](https://github.com/sergivivo/ResourcesOptimization_01)  in terms of experimentation analysis and plotting.
+This project extends the [original repo](https://github.com/sergivivo/ResourcesOptimization_01)  in terms of experimentation, analysis, and plotting.